How to Hire International Employees in 4 Steps

 - How will you troubleshoot technical issues, especially if your domestic team is sleeping?

 When you’re interviewing candidates, you can ask questions about their flexibility to attend team meetings.
 You can also pay attention to their internet connection and see if their video is choppy or freezes.
-While you shouldn’t eliminate a candidate based on unstable internet alone, it’s good information for you to have when deciding on a new hire who will work entirely remotely from abroad.
+While you shouldn’t eliminate a candidate based on an unstable internet connection alone, it’s good information for you to have when deciding on a new hire who will work entirely remotely from abroad.

 Step 4: Make a Job Offer

 Now that you have figured out which applicant you want to hire, it’s time to make a formal job offer.
 While it’s usually best to make a soft offer by calling the candidate, giving them the good news, and discussing any final details like start date and salary, doing that for an overseas employee may be impractical.
-If you are unable to speak with the new hire before sending a formal offer to them, be prepared for at least some back and forth negotiation, especially on salary.
+If you are unable to speak with the new hire before sending a formal offer to them, be prepared for at least some back-and-forth negotiation, especially on salary.

 In the offer letter, make sure you include the job title, start date, benefits, salary, and the full job description.
 Also include a timeline for them to sign and return the letter to you, generally around one week.
 Because the person you’re hiring lives in another country, using secure online signature software is your best bet to make this process smooth and efficient.
 Upload the offer letter to the software and send it to the chosen candidate.
 Once they return the signed letter to you, begin your onboarding process.